Divorce and Separation

 For that reason, if you are experiencing marriage difficulties, it’s really important to try to keep discussions civil and constructive between you and your husband or wife.

 When to seek advice from a divorce lawyer

-It is also vital to consider taking specialist advice from a solicitor when you start to think about a divorce or separation, particularly where children and financial provision are involved.
+It is also vital to consider taking specialist advice from a divorce solicitor when you start to think about a divorce or separation, particularly where children and financial issues are involved.
 A solicitor will tell you where you stand and help you work out your options - you will at least be able to go forward with proper knowledge of your legal position.

 You cannot get a divorce just because both of you want one - one of the five facts below must be proved: